Steak and Shrimp Fajita

 - Add drained steak in the olive oil pan and sauté for 10 minutes, turning to brown all sides.

-- Add shrimp in butter pan and sauté for 5 minutes, until it they are pink and opaque.
+- Add shrimp and garlic to the butter pan and sauté for 5 minutes, until they are pink and opaque.2 cloves garlic

 - When the shrimp and steak are done, place them on the sautéed vegetables and toss.
 Transfer to a bowl so it stops cooking.